cerenkayalar/VCDS2105-ICM/homeworks/homework6.md

 A more recent game based on similar basic rules as DVD screensaver > Game but has a complex structure: [Agario (2015)](https://agar.io)

-Design a simple, fast-paced Action / Arcade Game based on the DVD screensaver example we've started in-class.
-Keep the visuals simple, use circles, rectangles and lines.
+Design a simple, fast-paced Action / Arcade Game based on the DVD screensaver homework.
 Use simple typography to keep score or show other basic data.
 Start with the least amount of rules.
+You may use simple shapes and/or images to represent the characters and baits in the game.

 Guide for the homework:
 - **single player**